When is the Right Time to Sell Your Home?

-There seems to be a general market consensus that Spring/Summer are the right seasons to sell your property.
+There seems to be a general market consensus that Spring or Summer is the right seasons to sell your property.
 The reality is, people successfully buy, sell and rent property all year round.
 One variable that always throws spanners in the works are occasional market declines, but we have tips for those tough times too.

 Understanding why you want to sell will ultimately help you determine when the time is right.
-You should always consider your objectives, your ability to purchase or afford a new property, and whether there will be any Capital Gains tax implications for selling an investment property.
+You should always consider your objectives, your ability to purchase or afford a new property, and whether there will be any Capital Gains Tax implications when selling your investment property.

 Here are the most common reasons why people decide to sell their properties.
-We’ve also included some pro tips for you to mull over should any of these situations apply to you.
+We’ve also included a few pro tips as food for thought if any of these situations apply to you.

 Perhaps you’ve just discovered you have a baby on the way.
 Or, maybe your family has already grown but you’re beginning to feel your home just doesn’t fulfil your needs anymore.

-If you are moving for work-related reasons, your timing depends on when you need to be in your new location.
-It will also depend on whether you plan to buy quickly before or upon your arrival.
-If you plan to rent and can manage the sale of your property from afar, then you have the luxury of being able to check favourable market conditions before you list your property on the market.
+If you are moving for work-related reasons, your timing will likely depend on when you need to be at your new job.
+It will also depend on whether you plan to buy quickly beforehand or upon your arrival.
+If you plan to rent a property in your new location and can manage the sale of your property from afar, then you have the luxury of time, enabling you to wait on favourable market conditions before listing your property on the market.
 However, if that’s not possible, your timing comes down to before your move date.

-If you are downsizing because the kids have moved and you just want something smaller, then you have some time to make sure market conditions are right, and you may see a capital gain (profit), which may either enable you to buy a more beautiful smaller home, or put some of the profits into a retirement fund.
+If you are downsizing because the kids have moved out and you simply want a smaller, more manageable property then you have some time to make sure market conditions are favourable.
+Plus, you may see a capital gain (profit), which would either enable you to buy your new home at a higher price point or put the profits into a retirement fund.

-If you are selling to realise a profit on your initial purchase price, you need to time the sale to when the market is favourable for you – that is when the market across your city or suburb has seen an overall increase in house prices.
-The best way to work this out is to watch the local housing market and check out recent sales prices for comparable homes.
+If you are selling to realise a profit on your initial purchase price, you need to time your sale to when the market is favourable for you.
+That is when the market across your city or suburb has seen an overall increase in house prices.
+The best way to work this out is to watch the local housing market and check out recent sales prices for homes comparable to your own.